 Requests that the compiler targets the T32 instruction set.

 Most Arm®v7‑A (and earlier) processors support two instruction sets.
 These are the A32 instruction set (formerly ARM), and the T32 instruction set (formerly Thumb).
 Armv8‑A processors in AArch32 state continue to support these two instruction sets, but with additional instructions.
-The Armv8‑A architecture additionally introduces the A64 instruction set, used in AArch64 state.
+The Armv8‑A processors additionally introduce the A64 instruction set, used in the AArch64 execution state.

 Different architectures support different instruction sets:

 - Armv8‑A processors in AArch64 state execute A64 instructions.

 - Armv8‑A processors in AArch32 state, in addition to Armv7 and earlier A- and R- profile processors execute A32 and T32 instructions.

 - M-profile processors execute T32 instructions.